JaanPorkon/Swiftpush/README.md

 #Introduction

 Welcome!
-Swift-push is a small tool written in Python that allows people to upload files to their containers from CLI.
+Swiftpush is a small tool written in Python that allows people to upload files to their containers from CLI.

 #Installation